Skip to content

 Overview

-At the end of 2020, Twitter formed a cross-functional team to explore how to diversify and grow advertising revenue from the unmanaged SMB segment.
-Their initial hypothesis centered on a common industry challenge: the barrier to creating campaigns was too high for new customers, and a simplified workflow tailored to their needs could unlock this market opportunity.
+At the end of 2020, Twitter formed a cross-functional team to explore how to diversify and grow advertising revenue from the unmanaged SMB (small and medium business) segment.
+The question was straightforward: if we lowered the barrier to entry, could a simplified workflow unlock this market?
+But straightforward questions almost never have straightforward answers when your underlying platform was designed for enterprise customers.

-While leading the core Advertiser Experience Design team, I initially supported this effort through consulting and guidance.
-Progress was slow due to the team's limited understanding of Twitter's advertising platform and the broader industry landscape.
-To accelerate momentum, I loaned a Senior Designer from the Ads Design team who brought deep knowledge of Twitter's ad platform.
-This shift dramatically improved velocity and enabled the team to produce simplified workflows that could deliver successful outcomes for the target customer.
+I initially supported this effort through consulting and guidance while leading the core Advertiser Experience Design team.
+The work was slow.
+The team had limited understanding of Twitter's advertising platform and the broader industry landscape.
+To accelerate momentum, I loaned a Senior Designer from the Ads Design team who brought deep knowledge of Twitter's ad infrastructure and years of experience watching advertisers struggle with the platform.
+This shift dramatically improved velocity and enabled the team to produce simplified workflows that could actually deliver successful outcomes for SMB customers.

 Desktop interface showing Simple Ads campaign creation with streamlined objective selection, reduced form fields, and progressive disclosure pattern